udacity/frontend-nanodegree-mobile-portfolio/README.md

 ####OPTIMIZED CODE

-Saving the collection of .randomPizzaContaner to a randomPizza variable before the loop.
+Saving the collection of .randomPizzaContainer to a randomPizza variable before the loop.
 Then in the for-loop I'm batching the style changes and by doing this I'm avoiding Stoping Forced Synchronous Layout as well.

   ```bash